gaqzi/reflections/notes/python/structural_subtyping_in_python.md

     return needle in haystack
 ```

 Here, the type of the `haystack` can be anything that supports the `in` operation.
-It can be a list, tuple, set, or dictionary; basically, any type that has the `__contains__` method.
+It can be a `list`, `tuple`, `set`, or `dict`; basically, any type that has the `__contains__` method.
 Python's duck typing is more flexible than any static typing as you won't have to tell the function anything about the type of the parameters and it'll work spectacularly; it's a dynamically typed language, duh!
 The only problem is the lack of type safety.
 Since there's no compilation step in Python, it won't stop you from accidentally putting a type that `haystack` doesn't support and Python will only raise a `TypeError` when your try to run the code.

-In bigger codebases, this can often become tricky as it is difficult to tell the type of these uber-dynamic function parameters without reading through all the methods that are being called on them.
+In bigger codebases, this can often become tricky as it's difficult to tell the type of these uber-dynamic function parameters without reading through all the methods that are being called on them.
 In this situation, we want the best of the bost world; we want the flexibility of dynamic polymorphism and at the same time, we want some sort of type safety.
-Moreover, the Go code is self-documented to some extent and I'd love this kind of safety in Python.
+Moreover, the Go code is self-documented to some extent and I'd love this kind of `polymorphic | type-safe | self-documented` trio in Python.
 Let's try to use nominal type hinting to statically type the following example:

 ```python